ficcdaf/ficcdaf/README.md

 # Hi there 👋

 My name is Daniel.
-I like Linux, Neovim, and cyber security.
+I like Linux, Neovim, and cybersecurity.

-When I'm not working my on my Master's research, I can be found working on my Neovim config, coding various utilities or plugins, and petting my cat.
+In my free time, I enjoy petting my cat.